 Working with ASUS, the city has established a network of cloud-connected air-quality monitoring stations called the Air Box.
 The results of measurement are displayed in real time on LED billboards on main access roads.
 A public electric bike network, with 58 charging stations, is reducing automobile trips, while an environmental education program is reaching schools and community groups.
 In 2015, the city succeeded in reducing fine air particulate concentration by 12%, which represented the biggest gain in the nation.

 Also in 2015, Chiayi City established the “Solar Photovoltaic Setup and Promotion Team” and the “Renewable Energy Committee.”
 The city’s location on the Tropic of Cancer makes it an ideal place for solar energy development, and the city has currently installed solar panels on the rooftops of 38 public buildings with 32 more expected to be outfitted by the end of 2017.
-The currently outfitted public buildings are capable of producing 3.6 million degrees of power annually and are expected to earn Chiayi NDT 77 million in revenue over the next 20 years.
+The currently outfitted public buildings are capable of producing 3.6 megawatts of power annually and are expected to earn Chiayi NDT 77 million in revenue over the next 20 years.

 Broadband, Open Data and E-Services